jamesesc/Drone-Simulator-Project/README.md

 most of this deliverable has been spent with me googling how to do things in JavaFX, going through documentation and stack overflow forums.

-James Escudero: For this 2nd iteration, there wasn't any major issues.
+James Escudero: For this 2nd iteration, there weren't any major issues.
 The only thing that we needed as a team to discuss is just the technical procedures and structure of how we want our drone to operate in the simulation, particularly like the telemetry generator.
 Additionally, I was able to figure out this long and painful issue in developing a realistic velocity generator.
 In a very simple and short form, I was able to design where we take account of the current drone velocity, where the velocity closer to the original would have a higher chance to be generated than the ones that's like +50 away.